Jimmy McCracklin: Biography

 McCracklin was born James David Walker Jr. on August 13, 1921.
 Sources differ as to whether he was born in Elaine, Arkansas or St. Louis, Missouri.
 He joined the United States Navy in 1938, later settled in Richmond, California, and began playing at the local Club Savoy owned by his sister-in-law Willie Mae "Granny" Johnson.
 The room-length bar served beer and wine, and Granny Johnson served home-cooked meals of greens, ribs, chicken, and other southern cuisine.
 A house band composed of Bay Area based musicians alternated with and frequently backed performers such as B. B. King, Charles Brown, and L. C. Robinson.
 Later in 1963 he would write and record a song "Club Savoy" on his I Just Gotta Know album.

-His recorded a debut single for Globe Records, "Miss Mattie Left Me", in 1945, and "Street Loafin' Woman" in 1946.
-McCracklin recorded for a number of labels in Los Angeles and Oakland, prior to joining Modern Records in 1949-1950.
+Heavily influenced by legendary bluesman Walter Davis, McCracklin recorded a debut single for Globe Records, "Miss Mattie Left Me", in early 1945, and "Street Loafin' Woman" in 1946.
+He recorded for a number of labels in Los Angeles and Oakland, before joining Modern Records in 1949.
 He formed a group called Jimmy McCracklin and his Blues Blasters in 1946, with guitarist Robert Kelton, later replaced by Lafayette Thomas who remained with the group until the early 1960s.

 His popularity increased after appearing on American Bandstand in support of his self-written single "The Walk" (1957), subsequently released by Checker Records in 1958.
 It went to No. 5 on the Billboard R&B chart and No. 7 on the pop chart, after more than 10 years of McCracklin selling records in the black community on a series of small labels.
 Jimmy McCracklin Sings, his first solo album, was released in 1962, in the West Coast blues style.
 In 1962, McCracklin recorded "Just Got to Know" for his own Art-Tone label in Oakland; the record made No. 2 on the R&B chart.
 For a brief period in the early 1970s McCracklin ran the Continental Club in Oakland.
 He booked blues acts such as T-Bone Walker, Irma Thomas, Big Joe Turner, Big Mama Thornton, and Etta James.
 In 1967, Otis Redding and Carla Thomas had success with "Tramp", a song credited to McCracklin and Lowell Fulson.
 Salt-n-Pepa made a hip-hop hit out of the song in 1987.
 Oakland Blues (1968) was an album arranged and directed by McCracklin, and produced by World Pacific.
-The California rock-n-roll "roots music" band The Blasters named themselves after McCracklin's backing band The Blues Blasters.
-Blasters' lead singer Phil Alvin explained the origin of the band's name: "I thought Joe Turner’s backup band on Atlantic records – I had these 78s – I thought they were the Blues Blasters.
+The California rock-n-roll "roots music" band The Blasters named themselves after McCracklin's backing band the Blues Blasters.
+Blasters' lead singer Phil Alvin explained the origin of the band's name: "I thought Joe Turner's backup band on Atlantic records – I had these 78s – I thought they were the Blues Blasters.
 It ends up it was Jimmy McCracklin's.
-I just took the 'Blues' off and Joe finally told me, that’s Jimmy McCracklin’s name, but you tell ‘im I gave you permission to steal it."
+I just took the 'Blues' off and Big Joe finally told me, that’s Jimmy McCracklin's name, but you tell 'em I gave you permission to steal it".